stretcharm/PowerBI_Training/README.md

 ### We now open a csv file and load the data into PowerBI

 - Get Data
--- From Start of Home Toolbar
+- From Start of Home Toolbar
--- Lots of data source types supported.
+	- Lots of data source types supported.
 - Open Csv/text
--- Sample Data provided change delimiter
+	- Sample Data provided change delimiter
--- Load or Edit
+	- Load or Edit
-- Query Editor allows you to change the data after it's loaded -- Close and Apply
+- Query Editor allows you to change the data after it's loaded
+	- Close and Apply
 - Drag and drop fields to background to add a couple of quick visuals
-- Visuals try to guess what the best type is for the data e.g map for countries -- Cross highlighting
+- Visuals try to guess what the best type is for the data e.g map for countries
+	- Cross highlighting

 https://github.com/stretcharm/PowerBI_Training/blob/master/Uk%20Tourism_Exercise%20Video%201-4.pbix

-Video 4 - Improve the Query
+## Video 4 - Improve the Query

-Editing the data data we loaded to clean it or make it better for visualisation
+### Editing the data data we loaded to clean it or make it better for visualisation

-Save the Document
+- Save the Document
-We can search for fields
+- We can search for fields
-	Fields have indicators for different types e.g. Date, Summary, Measure, Calculated Column, Geolocation
+	- Fields have indicators for different types e.g. Date, Summary, Measure, Calculated Column, Geolocation

-Change visuals
+- Change visuals
-	Click and then select a different visualisation
+	- Click and then select a different visualisation

-Edit Query
+- Edit Query
-	Opens Query Editor Window
+	- Opens Query Editor Window

-Name our Query( or File we loaded)
+- Name our Query( or File we loaded)
-CSV type uses headers from the file
+- CSV type uses headers from the file
-Rename Columns
+- Rename Columns
-	F2 or Right mouse rename
+	- F2 or Right mouse rename
-Bar under name gives simple profile data
+- Bar under name gives simple profile data
-Column Dropdown to see list and filter
+- Column Dropdown to see list and filter

-Lots of toolbar or menu option to help you manipulate you data
+- Lots of toolbar or menu option to help you manipulate you data

 End File
 https://github.com/stretcharm/PowerBI_Training/blob/master/Uk%20Tourism_Exercise%20Video%201-4.pbix

-Video 5 - Improve the Query2
+## Video 5 - Improve the Query2

-Make some more chages to the Query.
+### Make some more chages to the Query.
 Add a Date from the Month and Year data we have

-Extract Month into a new Column
+- Extract Month into a new Column
-Formular bar
+- Formular bar

-Column from example
+- Column from example
-	Select columns
+	- Select columns
-	Enter the Answer in the new Column
+	- Enter the Answer in the new Column
-	PowerBI tries to create the code to get you this for all other rows Change name
+	- PowerBI tries to create the code to get you this for all other rows
+	- Change name

-Change types
+- Change types
-	Try to keep types correct as it can give you problems if a field is not a date or number and you want to to behave like one
+	- Try to keep types correct as it can give you problems
+	- if a field is not a date or number and you want to to behave like one

-Apply
+- Apply
-	Powerbi loads the data and then applys all the changes we make If we change the source then it will reapply the steps we added
+	- Powerbi loads the data and then applys all the changes we make
+	- If we change the source then it will reapply the steps we added

-Date field shows with data icon and automatically adds a hierarchy
+- Date field shows with data icon and automatically adds a hierarchy

-Add date based line/bar
+- Add date based line/bar

-visuals understand the hierarchy
+- visuals understand the hierarchy
-	Icons/Right Mouse for drill in/out, expand or go up/down a level Data cross filters
+	- Icons/Right Mouse for drill in/out, expand or go up/down a level
+	- Data cross filters
-	We can edit the levels on the visual e.g. remove Quarter
+	- We can edit the levels on the visual e.g. remove Quarter

 Start File
 https://github.com/stretcharm/PowerBI_Training/blob/master/Uk%20Tourism_Exercise%20Video%201-4.pbix
 End File
 https://github.com/stretcharm/PowerBI_Training/blob/master/Uk%20Tourism_Exercise%20Video%205.pbix

-Video 6 - Add More visuals
+## Video 6 - Add More visuals

-Lets add more visuals from our data
+### Lets add more visuals from our data

-Move/resize the current visuals
+- Move/resize the current visuals

-Copy (Ctrl C) and Paste (Ctrl V)
+- Copy (Ctrl C) and Paste (Ctrl V)
-Edit the fields used by the visual
+- Edit the fields used by the visual

-Drage fields onto the visual or the visualisation field lists
+- Drag fields onto the visual or the visualisation field lists

-Dragging to background creates a new visual
+- Dragging to background creates a new visual
-We can also have tables
+	- We can also have tables
-Hover over shows tool types
+	- Hover over shows tool tips

-Manually create a hierarchy on some visuals by draggin a column to the axies
+- Manually create a hierarchy on some visuals by draggin a column to the axies

-Format pane of the visial has lots of options
+- Format pane of the visial has lots of options
-Visuals also have ... which can control items like sort order
+	- Visuals also have ... which can control items like sort order

-We can add slices to filter that data
+- We can add slices to filter that data

-Treeview help show the size
+- Treeview help show the size

-Ribbon shows the change by types over time
+- Ribbon shows the change by types over time

 Start File
 https://github.com/stretcharm/PowerBI_Training/blob/master/Uk%20Tourism_Exercise%20Video%205.pbix